agraef/midizap/README.md

 Note that the `M0` macro will be invoked with a value of 0, 1 and 2 if the pitch wheel is down, centered, and up, respectively.
 Also, we use the change flag here, so the `M0` macro is only invoked when this value actually changes.
 The value lists in the definition of `M0` are then used to filter these values and call the appropriate macro which handles the key output: `M1` for value 0, `M2` for value 2.

-Kicking the pitch wheel around just to move the cursor left and right isn't much fun after a while, but it's easy to adjust the `M1` and `M2` macros for more sensible purposes.
+Flipping the pitch wheel just to move the cursor left and right isn't much fun after a while, but it's easy to adjust the `M1` and `M2` macros for more sensible purposes.
 E.g., we might output the keyboard shortcuts for "Rewind" and "Fast Forward" for a video editor like Kdenlive or Shotcut:

 ~~~
 M1[] "j"